-Brushed stainless steel is a highly durable metal finish that is designed to be dull and less reflective.
+Brushed stainless steel is a highly durable type of sheet metal finishes, and that is designed to be dull and less reflective.
 To create this finish, a bristled brush is used to scrub away the shiny finish of the stainless steel.
 Brushed stainless steel is an excellent choice for many reasons.
 It is extremely resistant to rust and highly scratch-resistant, but it’s necessary to regularly clean its surface, you can use most cleaning to easily clean brushed stainless steel without damage.

 Brushed stainless steel sheet is not as shiny as mirror stainless steel sheet, but it retains some hairline textures & qualities for specified purposes.
 In addition, this finish limits the amount of fluid that bead on the material’s surface.
 It is often chosen for decorative purposes, such as bathroom hardware and bathroom sinks.
 Brushed stainless steel is a popular choice for both home and office applications.
 In addition to utensils and sinks, brushed steel can be used for many other applications.

 Why Need To Clean Brushed Stainless Steel?

 As brushed stainless steel comes with hairline textures, so it’s easy to spot dirt and grime, but it isn’t as difficult to clean as you might think.
 Here are a few tips for keeping your stainless steel appliances looking their best.
 First of all, don’t use harsh chemicals on your brushed steel.
 You can get away with using non-abrasive cleaning solutions such as white vinegar or mineral spirits.
 These products are non-abrasive, but they may require you to soak them.